Dawn Avery: Works

 Avery's works are diverse as she explores various different genres.
-In an interview with Suzanne Gilchrest of 8 Strings and a Whistle, Avery proclaimed that she has been influenced by classical music, world music, rock, and jazz; in addition, she specifically named musicians, including: Ludwig van Beethoven, Coltrane, Pink Floyd, Johnny Whitehorse, Sting and many others.
+In an interview with Suzanne Gilchrest of 8 Strings and a Whistle, Avery proclaimed that she has been influenced by classical music, world music, rock, and jazz, as well as by musicians such as Ludwig van Beethoven, Coltrane, Pink Floyd, Johnny Whitehorse, and Sting.

-Her music can be heard on multiple award-winning films.
-Avery's music can be heard on several award-winning films, including: Basquiat, the Smithsonian's artwork Always Becoming by Nora Naranjo-Morse, several Rich-Heape Films and the movie Tadpole.
+Avery's music can be heard on several award-winning films, including Basquiat, the Smithsonian's artwork Always Becoming by Nora Naranjo-Morse, several Rich-Heape Films and the movie Tadpole.
 Her most recent project and recording 50 Shades of Red features music, dance, film, and ritual.
 Tara Gatewood of Native America Calling said this downtempo work is a new genre in Native American music.

 50 Shades of Red

-This album was first showcased to the public on October 18, 2014 for the first time at the Montgomery College as part of the Department of Visual and Performing Arts on the Takoma Park/Silver Spring Campus as part of the college's Performing Arts Showcase Series.
-The showcase was an hour long show, where Avery also incorporated a traditional dance to Down Tempo Native American music.
+This album was first showcased to the public on October 18, 2014 for the first time at Montgomery College as part of the Department of Visual and Performing Arts on the Takoma Park/Silver Spring Campus as part of the college's Performing Arts Showcase Series.
+The showcase was an hour-long show, where Avery also incorporated a traditional dance to Down Tempo Native American music.
 The theme throughout the album is love.
 Just as the name of the album suggests, it explores the many kinds or "shades" of love from sensual love to spiritual love.
 Some of her popular songs from this album are "Strawberry Field Forever, My Heart Is Strong," and "My Life with You".